 - Set Font.
 Click this button to display the Font dialog box, where you can choose the font and style for the currently selected insert.

 You cannot select a specific size for the insert character in the Font dialog box, because the size of the character is proportional to the preceding text.
 (If no text is entered yet in the text block, the insert will be proportional in size to the default font in the Document Options - Fonts dialog box.

 - Options: Font Size • Baseline Shift • Tracking Before • Tracking After.
 Enter values to size and position the insert proportionally, in relation to the point size of the font preceding the insert.
 Enter percentages for Font Size and Baseline Shift to adjust the size of the font and vertical position of the insert, respectively.
 Because music characters usually seem smaller than text characters at the same font size, you may want a value larger than 100%.
 Enter values, in ems (1/1000 of the current font size), in Tracking Before and Tracking After to adjust the amount of horizontal space before and after the insert, respectively.

 - Apply Settings to All Symbols.
 Click this button if you want the current settings (except for the selected character) applied to each symbol.
 Finale updates the font, baseline, and tracking values for each symbol.

-All Symbols.
+To Defaults.
 Click this button to restore the default settings, including their default Maestro characters, for each symbol.
 Finale updates all symbols in the score.